-Nuclear Security Fund (NSF): Also in March 2002, the Board of Governors approved the creation of a funding mechanism specifically for nuclear security: the Nuclear Security Fund (NSF).
-48 The fund is designed to support the implementation of nuclear security activities and is solely based on voluntary donations, rather than assessed contributions.
+Nuclear Security Fund (NSF): Also in March 2002, the Board of Governors approved the creation of a funding mechanism specifically for nuclear security: the Nuclear Security Fund (NSF).48 The fund is designed to support the implementation of nuclear security activities and is solely based on voluntary donations, rather than assessed contributions.
 IAEA Member States are called upon to make contributions to the NSF, and in recent years, this has expanded to include non-state donors.
-The latest financial pledges to the NSF accepted by the IAEA amounted to €22.2 million for 2018.
-These pledges included contributions from 16 IAEA Members States plus the European Commission.
-49 Funds provided by states to the IAEA through the NSF, however, have tended to come with conditions on how they can be utilised.
-According to the IAEA this can make 'setting overall programmatic priorities difficult'.50
+The latest financial pledges to the NSF accepted by the IAEA amounted to €50 million for 2020.
+These pledges included contributions from 15 IAEA Member States plus the European Commission and "other contributors".49